 The Anatomy Of A 51% Attack

-Before learning how Komodo’s security service mitigates the risk of 51% attacks, it’s helpful to understand exactly how an attack of this nature unfolds.
+Before learning how Komodo’s security service mitigates the risk of a successful 51% attack, it’s helpful to understand exactly how an attack of this nature unfolds.
 There are six steps.

-First, an attacker gains control of a simple majority of a blockchain’s network.
+First, an attacker gains control of a simple majority of a blockchain’s peer to peer network.
 As noted above, this is not as difficult or costly as you might imagine.